oroinc/documentation/backend/extend-commerce/shipping.rst

 An installer ensures that upon the application installation, the database will contain the entity that you defined within your bundle.

 Follow the instructions provided in the :ref:`How to generate an installer <installer_generate>` topic to apply the changes without migration and generate an installer file based on the current schema of the DB.

+.. note:: If you have not performed the steps mentioned in :ref:`How to generate an installer <installer_generate>`, because you already have the installer file, then make sure to run the ``php bin/console oro:migration:load --force`` command to apply the changes from the file.

 After you complete the process, you will have the <bundle_root>/Migrations/Schema/FastShippingBundleInstaller.php class with the following content:

 .. oro_integrity_check:: d9330c1d8d52507ccd51f8838043ad649d3b5d7f

    .. literalinclude:: /code_examples/commerce/shipping_method/fast-shipping/Migrations/Schema/FastShippingBundleInstaller.php
        :language: php
        :linenos:

 Check That the Integration is Created Successfully
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^